juliaBystrom/wordBank/README.md

 ### Progress made:

 These features have been implemented so far:
-- signup/signin page
+- Signup/signin page
-- sidebar with filtration of cards, setup for sorting boards
+- Sidebar with filtration of cards, setup for sorting boards
-- translate functionality with Google API
+- Translate functionality with Google API
-- trello-like boards to save translations
+- Trello-like boards to save translations
+- Save user-specific data to Firestore

 ### Planning to do:

 Features that are planned to be implemented:
+- Persist model by retrieving saved data from Firestore at signin
 - Drag & drop functionality
 - Ranking of most used / latest used boards to sort on
 - Translate by pressing 'enter'